-Home owner discovers ancient underground city beneath his house in Anatolia
+The ancient underground city discovered beneath a house in Anatolia

 Mustafa Bozdemir, 50, was bequeathed a house in Melikgazi five years ago and decided to carry out restoration work.
 He explained that what he thought was a single-storey house, turned out to have multiple levels of ancient rooms beneath it.
 “We also found some remains during the cleaning works such as human bones.
 They were examined by a team from Erciyes University,” said Bozdemir.